mimnets/mimnets.github.io/_posts/2025-01-06-IELTS-Academic-Complete-Overview.md

 date: 2025-01-06 06:53:05 +/-TTTT
 categories: [Learn]
 tags: [learn]     # TAG names should always be lowercase
-description: IELTS Academic Complete Overview.
+description: Complete overview of IELTS Academic exam.
 ---

-# The IELTS Academic Exam is an internationally recognized test designed to assess English language proficiency for academic purposes.
+The IELTS Academic Exam is an internationally recognized test designed to assess English language proficiency for academic purposes.
 It is commonly required for admission to universities, colleges, and professional institutions in English-speaking countries.
 Here's a detailed overview:

 # Test Structure
 The IELTS Academic Exam consists of four sections: